Stakeholder Mapping: Methods, Benefits & Examples

 • It’s difficult to accurately map stakeholder relationships and influence without first spending a lot of time with the stakeholder groups

-• Though you can add a lot of context (and unlimited attributes) to each individual contact record, a spreadsheet can’t tell a story at a glance like some of the more visual methods
+This approach offers a lot of flexibility — and spreadsheets are a very accessible tool, but (you guessed it!) also has some issues that are worth considering.
+Though you can add a lot of context (and unlimited attributes) to each individual contact record, a spreadsheet can’t tell a story at a glance like some of the more visual methods.
+They also come with problems like duplication, data security, difficulty collaborating, limitations, and much more.
+With this in mind, we don’t generally recommend spreadsheets for stakeholder mapping or stakeholder management.

 At Simply Stakeholders, we looked at how we could reimagine stakeholder mapping so that it would be useful.
 We wanted a more multidimensional model, with the ability to segment by contact groups.

-This integrated approach brings stakeholder mapping to life in a really practical, meaningful way.
-Because they’re linked to your stakeholder relationship management and contact records, your stakeholder maps become a living, breathing tool that you can constantly refer to and keep up-to-date throughout the course of the project.
+➡ Because they’re linked to your stakeholder relationship management and contact records, your stakeholder maps become a living, breathing tool that you can constantly refer to and keep up-to-date throughout the course of the project

 3 Stakeholder Mapping Examples

-The following examples are purely hypothetical, but should give you an idea of how you might apply stakeholder mapping techniques to various projects and scenarios within your organization.
+The following hypothetical examples demonstrate how you could apply stakeholder mapping techniques to various projects and scenarios within your organization.

 Stakeholder Mapping for an Offshore Wind Project

-Outcomes: The stakeholder mapping process supported the energy company to not only meet their stakeholder consulting obligations, but to deliver a better project overall.
+• Supporting the energy company to meet their stakeholder consulting obligations and deliver a better project overall

-Geographically mapping stakeholders helped with prioritizing key stakeholder groups based on the anticipated impact of the project.
+• Prioritizing key players based on the anticipated impact of the project

-And by mapping stakeholder relationships, the company was able to strategically build new relationships via existing contacts — and track the strength of these relationships and their impact on overall support for the project.
+• Strategically building new relationships via existing contacts, and tracking the strength of these relationships, along with their impact on support for the project

 Stakeholder Mapping for a New Health Facility Development

-Stakeholder Mapping Methods: With so many varying stakeholder groups, it was important to undertake stakeholder mapping so that the groups could be managed and engaged with in an efficient and effective way.
+With so many varying stakeholder groups, it was important to undertake stakeholder mapping in a way that supported effective stakeholder management.
+Methods used included:

 Stakeholder Mapping for Education Policy Change

-Stakeholder Mapping Methods: Since it was important to determine impact, influence, and interest, they used the Three Is Method of Stakeholder Mapping.
-To complement this, they also used the Stakeholder Knowledge Base Chart to determine which stakeholders and groups may know more or less about the issue — and their level of support.
+• Stakeholder Knowledge Base Chart: To determine which stakeholders and groups may know more or less about the issue — and their level of support

-This increased their efficiency and effectiveness, and allowed them to make policy changes that were better informed and more supported.
+• Leading to policy changes that were better informed and more supported

 Before we wrap things up, let’s touch on three final tips that will help you get more from your stakeholder mapping process.